adityasoni9998/OpenHands-Versa/README.md

 - [Read or post Github Issues](https://github.com/All-Hands-AI/OpenHands/issues) - Check out the issues we're working on, or add your own ideas.

 See more about the community in [COMMUNITY.md](./COMMUNITY.md) or find details on contributing in [CONTRIBUTING.md](./CONTRIBUTING.md).

+## Note
+ The methodology in OpenHands-Versa has also been implemented in upstream [OpenHands](https://github.com/All-Hands-AI/OpenHands), and we recommend using the upstream repository if you want to use OpenHands Versa in your own work.

 ## 📜 License